hectorm/cetusguard/README.md

         Path to the backend TLS certificate used to authenticate with the daemon (env CETUSGUARD_BACKEND_TLS_CERT) -backend-tls-key string
-        Path to the backend TLS key used to authenticate with the daemon (env CETUSGUARD_BACKEND_TLS_KEY) -frontend-addr string
+        Path to the backend TLS key used to authenticate with the daemon (env CETUSGUARD_BACKEND_TLS_KEY) -frontend-addr value
-        Address to bind the server to (env CETUSGUARD_FRONTEND_ADDR) (default "tcp://:2375") -frontend-tls-cacert string
+        Address to bind the server to, can be specified multiple times (env CETUSGUARD_FRONTEND_ADDR) (default ["tcp://127.0.0.1:2375"])
+  -frontend-tls-cacert string
         Path to the frontend TLS certificate used to verify the identity of clients (env CETUSGUARD_FRONTEND_TLS_CACERT) -frontend-tls-cert string